SSENSE/elasticsearch-analysis-seunjeon/rebuild.md

 sbt elasticsearch/esZip
 ```

 The above two steps might fail if your es version does not work with certain types or dependencies the original plugin used.
-You may need to manually change certain parts in the plugin code to make the build pass.
-See [Limit of this rebuild](README.md)
+You may need to manually change certain parts in the plugin code to make the build pass as mentioned in [Limit of this rebuild](README.md)

-If you could make your build work, please contribute to this repo by making your changes into the git diff patch and make a pull request.
+If you could make your build work, please contribute to this repo by making your changes into a git diff patch file and make a pull request!

 Now you should be able to see elasticsearch-analysis-seunjeon-assembly-yourEsVersion.zip inside of /elastic/target folder.
-And you are good to go.
+And you are good to install it.

 # Install plugin in Elasticsearch
 In your Elasticsearch cluster